inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 ## Markdown for other markup languages?

 Once again Markdown is a Lightweight Markup Language and was originally designed to be converted to HTML.
-HTML is one among a long [list of markup languages](https://en.wikipedia.org/wiki/List_of_markup_languages).
-It is however designed to ease the writing of formatted text in HTML.
-So, let's consider another Markup language also designed to format text, say [LateX](https://www.latex-project.org/) (which itself built on the top of TeX :smile_cat:!).
-Why not using Markdown and another converter to ease the use of the second language which would also mean that we can use markdown for two different language.
+HTML is one among a long [list of markup languages](https://en.wikipedia.org/wiki/List_of_markup_languages), though one of the most widely used.
+So now let's consider a second Markup language also designed to format content, say [LateX](https://www.latex-project.org/) (itself built on the top of TeX :smile_cat:!), why not using Markdown for this second markdown language, it *only* requires a new converter.
+This would means that we can use markdown for two different markdown languages:

-Markdown <i class="fa fa-long-arrow-right" aria-hidden="true"></i> HTML

-Markdown <i class="fa fa-long-arrow-right" aria-hidden="true"></i> LateX

-We can also image an universal intermediare, an abstract representation

- Markdown <i class="fa fa-long-arrow-right" aria-hidden="true"></i> LU <i class="fa fa-long-arrow-right" aria-hidden="true"></i> L2
+HTML <i class="fa fa-long-arrow-left" aria-hidden="true"></i> Markdown <i class="fa fa-long-arrow-right" aria-hidden="true"></i> LateX

+And we could imagine Markdown been used with as many markup Language as desired.
+Given that Markdown is rather minimal, Markdown represents a subset of those languages.
+What if we could do even more!
+What if we create a abstract markup language that would act as an universal language and allow to do a conversion between many markup language, *i.e.*:

- L1 <i class="fa fa-long-arrow-right" aria-hidden="true"></i> LU <i class="fa fa-long-arrow-right" aria-hidden="true"></i> L2
+ Markup 1 <i class="fa fa-arrows-h" aria-hidden="true"></i> Universal  <i class="fa fa-arrows-h" aria-hidden="true"></i> Markup 2.

-That is pretty much what [Pandoc](https://pandoc.org/) offers!
+That is pretty much what [Pandoc](https://pandoc.org/) has to offers!
 From https://hackage.haskell.org/package/pandoc :

 > In contrast to most existing tools for converting Markdown to HTML, pandoc has